kengz/openai_lab/source/includes/_ROADMAP.md

 When you're heels down implementing an algorithm and the extra 90% side components from scratch, it's hard to organize your work from a high level.
 Having to worry about other irrelevant components also makes you lose focus.
 The Lab removes that inertia and frees us from that myopic vision.

 This freedom means more mental energy and time to focus on the essential components of research.
 It opens up new adjacent possibles and has us asking new questions.

-Below are a few things that we came up due to this freedom of high level vision:
+**The New Adjacent Possibles**

+With those problems above resolved, the Lab opens up the new adjacent possibles and allows us to do more.
+Below are some:

-- independently discovery of RankedMemory, which is essentially the Priorized Experience Replay (PER) idea.
+- independent discovery of RankedMemory, which is essentially the Priorized Experience Replay (PER) idea.
 - the study of hyperparameters at scale, with the [Analysis Graph](#analysis).
+- an explosion of experiments; suddenly we have the ability to test a lot of ideas quickly.
 - new high level, powerful visuals from the [analysis graphs](#analysis) to eyeball the performance and potentials of an agent.
 - auto-architecture of agent's neural net, because we wanted to study some variables of the NN architecture as hyperparameters.
 - the perspective of RL as experimental science, and experimenting as breeding agents in the environments.